What the royals got in their A-levels - including Prince Harry and Kate Middleton

-The younger generation are the only ones to have sat their A-levels, but the likes of Prince Charles and his siblings completed their education with O-levels, which is the equivalent of today’s GCSEs.
+The younger generation are the only ones to have sat their A-levels as the likes of King Charles and his siblings completed their education with O-levels, which is the equivalent of today’s GCSEs.

-While the Queen has no formal qualifications, she was privately educated at home by a governess.
+While the late Queen had no formal qualifications, she was privately educated at home by a governess.
 After the abdication of her uncle Edward VIII in 1936, Elizabeth received private tuition in constitutional history from Henry Marten, Vice-Provost of Eton College, to prepare her for her future role as monarch.

-Here’s how the Queen’s grandchildren did in their A-levels.
+Here’s how the younger royals did in their A-levels.

 Read more: Best photos of the Royal Family at school through the years